alessioborgi/alessioborgi/README.md

 ## 👨🏻‍💻 About

 **Education**
-- 🎓 PhD in Graph Neural Networks & Generative AI
+- 🎓 PhD in Graph Neural Networks, Geometric Deep Learning, Topological Deep Learning and Diffusion Models
 - 🤖 Master of Engineering in Artificial Intelligence & Robotics
 - 💻 Bachelor of Engineering in Applied Computer Science & AI